 The cobblestone streets of Ireland’s capital await you on our Summer in Dublin program.
 You’ll have the chance to dive deep into the Emerald Isle, from visiting national museums to experiencing the past at old castles and UNESCO world heritage sites.
-Four weeks at Dublin City University will fly by as you learn about Irish culture, journalism, media, and innovation inside and outside the classroom.
+Four weeks at modern Dublin City University will fly by as you learn about Irish culture, journalism, media, and innovation inside and outside the classroom.
 Embrace the Irish music and enjoy your month in this charming European city.
 You can even go to the Dublin Pride Parade like the Summer in Dublin students below!